adner/adner.github.io/_posts/2025-10-25-custom-knowledge-copilot-studio.markdown

 ### Creating the custom Knowledge Source Topic in Copilot Studio

-There isn't much documentation available on how to use the OnKnowledgeRequested trigger, but I found [a great post by Samir Pathak](https://www.linkedin.com/pulse/adding-custom-enterprise-knowledge-sources-copilot-samir-pathak-pmp-j4oze/), as well as [a blog post](https://microsoft.github.io/mcscatblog/posts/copilot-studio-custom-knowledge-source/) from the Microsoft Copilot Studio CAT team, that provides guidance.
+There isn't much documentation available on how to use the OnKnowledgeRequested trigger, but I found [a great post by Samir Pathak](https://www.linkedin.com/pulse/adding-custom-enterprise-knowledge-sources-copilot-samir-pathak-pmp-j4oze/) on LinkedIn, as well as [a blog post](https://microsoft.github.io/mcscatblog/posts/copilot-studio-custom-knowledge-source/) from the Microsoft Copilot Studio CAT team, that provides guidance.

 The Microsoft blog post writes the following about the OnKnowledgeRequested trigger: